🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 One path to conversion: Start now

 This also makes sense, considering that Wix only uses this landing page for PPC keywords with purchase intent (e.g. “website builder”).
-They know visitors to this landing page want to buy, not browse, subscribe, download, or explore.
+They know visitors want to buy, not browse, subscribe, download, or explore, making it a high-converting landing page.

-Like a single conversion goal, landing pages should only include one link too (or as close to one as possible).
+Like a single conversion goal, landing pages should only include one link to encourage visitors to take a specific action.

 No footer links.
 No navigation bar links.
 No social media links.

-One link: the call-to-action button (AKA CTA button) that fulfills the conversion goal.
+One link: the CTA button that fulfills the conversion goal.

 “In an optimized campaign, your attention ratio should be 1:1.
 Because every campaign has one goal, every corresponding landing page should have only one call to action – one place to click.”